akornato/nft-profile-auction/README.md

 ## Apollo

-[Apollo] codegen provide static typing for the results of [Apollo Client](https://www.apollographql.com/docs/react) queries that hit The Graph.
+Apollo codegen provides static typing for the results of [Apollo Client](https://www.apollographql.com/docs/react) queries that hit The Graph.

 ## TypeChain